GetSure

 If you do not want your loved one cremated or buried, check with your funeral director about other options you may have.

-One increasingly popular option is to donate the body to medical schools and universities for research purposes.
+One increasingly popular option is donating the body to medical schools and universities for research.
 This will cost you nothing but will require some paperwork.

 What Are My Payment (& Financial Assistance) Options?